TheKevJames/web/site/pages/blog/2020-04-13-effective-mentorship.md

 Seriously though, if you think of mentoring as something which happens only on some specific cadence during its assigned timeslot, you're missing a whole lot of its most valuable aspects.
 Mentorship is about the mindset behind things;
-it's about the personal growth which might be *fueled* by any mentor-trainee meetings but should not be the exclusive domain of those meetings.
+it's about the personal growth which might be *fueled* by any mentor-mentee meetings but should not be the exclusive domain of those meetings.
 It's about continuously sharing your thought patterns with your teammate -- and you are interested in continuous personal growth, right?